fac30/agency-site--oleg-elena/README.md

 **Core Stories**
 As a potential client, I want to:
-- [ ] See information about each member of your team so that I can know who you are
+- [ ] See information about each member of your team so that I can know who you are<br>
-- [ ] Browse your website on mobile, tablet, and desktop devices
+- [ ] Browse your website on mobile, tablet, and desktop devices<br>
-- [ ] Click to navigate to different sections of your webpage ⬜️ Contact you to enquire about working with you<br>
+- [ ] Click to navigate to different sections of your webpage<br>
+⬜️ Contact you to enquire about working with you<br>
 &nbsp; ✅ Visit your website at a publicly accessible domain name